 Goal: To produce graduates who are able to function confidently as Psychologist within an evidence-based residential program Objective(s): Demonstrate the ability to deliver high quality evidence-based treatment to patients who present with an anxiety disorder and/or obsessive-compulsive related disorder in individual and group format.
 Provide high quality consultation and supervision to team members, effectively apply milieu management and problem solving strategies, monitor and guide treatment progress, and participate on and support a multidisciplinary team.
-Provide evidenced-based individual, group, and family therapy (if 2 3 4 nr applicable) consistent with the role of a Psychologist.
-Provide individual and group (if applicable) supervision that is consistent 1 2 3 4 with currently accepted competency based models to pre- and postnr masters students working at the OCD Center.
-Provide consultation to behavioral specialists and social service 2 3 personnel to appropriately apply evidence-based treatment strategies 1 4 nr consistent with patient needs and high quality patient care.
-Apply principles of ERP independently to complex cases 2 3 4 nr Monitor patients' treatment progress with validated measures and offer 1 2 3 4 nr guidance to treatment team members regarding patients' clinical needs.
-Apply ancillary CBT-based treatment methods independently as needed 1 2 3 4 nr (HRT, DBT, BA, etc.) Participate on and communicate effectively with members of a 1 2 3 4 nr multidisciplinary team to achieve and maintain high quality patient care.
-Demonstrate high level knowledge of CBT and conceptualization of 2 1 3 4 nr complex cases using a CBT framework
+Provide evidenced-based individual, group, and family therapy (if 1 2 3 4 nr applicable) consistent with the role of a Psychologist.
+Provide individual and group (if applicable) supervision that is consistent with currently accepted competency based models to pre- and post-1 2 3 4 nr masters students working at the OCD Center.